Enteee/duckpond.ch/_drafts/reMarkable.md

 * basic shapes such as circles, squares and lines

 Maybe we get all this with the reMarkable2.
-It seems that a new device is on its way. [reMarkable] has filed a [request for certification by the FCC (FCC ID 2AMK2-RM110)](https://fccid.io/2AMK2-RM110) which contains a wealth of pictures and specs.
+It seems that a new device is on its way. [reMarkable] has filed a [request for certification by the FCC (ID: 2AMK2-RM110)](https://fccid.io/2AMK2-RM110) which contains a wealth of pictures and specs.
 But in a letter correspondence from the 22.
 November 2019 they requested the dismissal of that FCC ID.
 Whatever that means...